Comparing a Wellforce partnership with building an internal IT team

 Build vs. partner

-Wellforce IT vs. building internal IT: how to decide for a 25–500 person org.
+Wellforce IT vs. building internal IT

-A team for a single per-user fee.
+A team for one per-user fee

-• $150–$250 per user per month, all-in
+$150 to $250 per user per month, all in

-• 14-minute average response time
+6-minute average response

-• Continuity through PTO, sick days, turnover
+Coverage through PTO, sick days, turnover

 Internal IT hire

-One human, on payroll, full-time.
+One person, on payroll, full-time

-• Plus $5K–$10K/year training and certs
+Plus $5K to $10K a year in training and certs

-What changes when you compare on real lines.
+What changes when you compare on real lines

 Wellforce IT

-For a 50-person organization, the IT Partnership runs roughly $7,500–$12,500 per month all-in ($150–$250 per user).
-That covers help desk, systems admin, named vITM, vCIO, managed network, and security tooling.
-No additional benefits, payroll tax, or PTO.
+For a 50-person org, the partnership runs about $7,500 to $12,500 a month, all in ($150 to $250 per user).
+That covers help desk, systems, a named IT manager, a strategist, network, and security tools.
+No benefits, payroll tax, or PTO on top.

 Internal IT hire